Kolín: Sights

-In Kolín there is the original Jewish ghetto with a synagogue from 1696.
-It is the second oldest and most valuable synagogue in Bohemia.
+In Kolín is the original Jewish ghetto.
+The synagogue existed already before 1422, but was rebuilt in the early Baroque style in 1696.
+It is the second oldest and second most valuable synagogue in Bohemia, after the Old New Synagogue in Prague.
 The Jewish cemetery is one of the oldest and largest Jewish cemeteries in Bohemia.
-It was established in the first half of the 15th century.
+It was established in the first half of the 15th century and used until 1887.
+The oldest preserved tombstones are from 1492.